 - Fill out a Travel Questionnaire and leave it at Reception 2-3 days before your appointment where possible.
 This will ensure that the Practice Nurse has all the information she requires to help you.
 The Travel Questionnaire is available from Reception

 Most of our travel service is FREE - this includes all travel health advice, and the print-out of information specific to your destination.
 Many travel vaccinations are also free (paid for by the NHS) but certain vaccinations, anti-malarial tablets and other medications for overseas travel are not available on the NHS and so in line with other general practices, we make a charge for these items.
-Details are given below.†
+Details are given below.
+If payment is due this is required PRIOR to vaccine administartion as some are non stock items.

 Vaccinations For Overseas Travel